-Kabir Ahuja is an Associate Partner at the consulting firm McKinsey & Company, focusing on the Media and Technology sectors.
+Kabir Ahuja is a Partner at the consulting firm McKinsey & Company, focusing on the Media and Technology sectors.
 He has started up and managed two companies, including an internet video application company and an E-commerce retailer.
 He has a passion for education, especially in STEM, and has previously served on the advisory board for a high performing public high school technical academy.
 Kabir received a B.S. from Columbia University in 2003 in Computer Science and an MBA from Columbia Business School in 2008.

 Franklin Olakunle Amoo is a Fort Greene, Brooklyn native currently working in principal investments for a major Asian investment bank.
 Franklin has spent over 10 years on Wall Street developing an expertise in macroeconomic and fundamental credit analysis.
 Outside of work, Franklin has pursued a deep passion for economic development and the emerging markets, particularly sub-Saharan Africa, through a variety of research projects.
 Franklin is in service to a number of organizations focused on education and the revitalization of America’s inner-cities, including serving as Chair of Family Support & Resources’ Board in Fort Greene, Brooklyn.
 Franklin holds a B.A. in Economics from Columbia University and an MBA from Wharton School at the University of Pennsylvania, where he was both a Howard E. Mitchell Fellow and a Venture Initiation Program Scholar.